How to Test Air Quality in Your Home

 Air pumps offer a closed system that’s less likely to get contaminated, though they tend to cost more.
 Set the mold test up near the home’s ventilation or in the area where you suspect mold or a contaminant.
 However, always follow the directions on the test kit for the best results.

-Our Recommendation: Seeml Labs DIY Mold 3 Test Kit – Get on Amazon for $33.99
+Our Recommendation: Seeml Labs DIY Mold 3 Test Kit – Get it at Amazon for $32.99

 This kit comes with three tests (one swab and two tape strips), which offer same-day (that the results arrive) results from a lab.